We’ll pitch your upcoming release to the right press contacts… and follow up with them.

 Promoters don’t seem to be aware of it, fans who’ve shown plenty of interest in the past have not bought or downloaded it… and it’s not being mentioned by any blogs or magazines.

-If you want press coverage for an upcoming release, you need to ask the right people for it.
+Of course, in an ideal world, people would just discover great music organically.
+But if you want press coverage for an upcoming release, you need to ASK the right people for it.
 And, more often than not, you need to follow up again & again.

 If you haven’t got a publicist doing this for you, and you don’t have the time to do it consistently yourself, the chances getting the press quotes and attention you need and deserve are low.